Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Computation and memory footprint}

 To perform DNN training/inference, significant cycles are executed for memory data transfer to/from computational array, which makes it a highly intensive and challenging task.
-For example, VGG 16 and AlexNet require respectively 512 Mb and 217 Mb of memory to store more than 136 M and 60 M of weights and perform respectively 154.7 G and 7.27 G multiplications to classify a single ImageNet input, which is illustrated in Table \ref{Macc}.
-Such amount of memory and computational tasks is infeasible to be executed in power and resource constrained devices with a real-time response.
-Therefore, optimizing the size of the DNN is very necessary (see squeezeNet in Table \ref{Macc}).
-Additionally, the way to load the tremendous DNN parameters has a significant impact on the computation requirements of the learning tasks, which encourages for network re-designing (e.g., pruning \cite{pruning} and quantization \cite{quantization}.).
-While the model squeezing approaches are based on features’ removal, the high accuracy of the DNN requires millions of parameters.
-This paves the way for introducing efficient data distribution and parallelization that do not affect the performance of the system.
+For example, VGG 16 and AlexNet require respectively 512 MB and 217 MB of memory to store more than 138 M and 60 M of weights in addition to the model complexity or Multiply-ACCumulate operations (MACC) which is equal to 154.7 G and 7.27 G \cite{survey_DNN}.
+Such amounts of memory and computational tasks, typically measured in Megabyte and number of multiplications respectively, are infeasible to be executed in power and resource constrained devices with a real-time response.